stberryhill/KibiTest/Readme.md

 * There are three main functions: **Kibi_Test**, **Kibi_AssertTrue**, and **Kibi_AssertFalse**.
 Optionally specify setup/teardown functions to be called before and after each test with **Kibi_ForEach**.
 * Pass the desired test function into **Kibi_Test** to run it (must have no parameters).
 * Simply include the header file - no linking necessary.
-If a test fails, the process exits with non-0 return code.
+If a test fails, the process exits with a non-0 return code.

 ## Examples